ntd172/kindle-dict/README.md

 ```

 ### Installing
-If you don't care about any technical stuff, just ignore and import `doc.mobi` to your `calibre` app.
+If you don't care about any technical stuff, just ignore and import `eng-viet-dict.mobi` to your `calibre` app or email this
+file to kindle email `<username>@kindle.com`

 Otherwise, you can take a look at `build_dict.sh` to see how I generate that file.